zuozhenggh/learning-library/solutions-library/ebs-extend/logan/logan copy.md

 Now that we have our agents installed and our flow logs going to logging analytics we will now create entities and associate these entities with log sources

-**Here you can create Entities and Log Sources for the entities that you want to monitor.
-We recommend you start with one Entity to understand the flow and then repeat the rest**

   1. Create Entities

   **Note:** Our entities for our flow logs are automatically setup.
 In this step we will focus on our Entities and Log Sources from the agents installs.